 - Focus on the school’s most utilised spaces, investing in daylight solutions where students are concentrated

-- Combine the advantages of both façade windows and skylights
+- Combine the advantages of both façade windows and roof windows

 Using multiple light sources